-Homeowners who grow Canna flowers, do so for two big reasons.
+Homeowners who grow Canna flowers do so for two big reasons.
 First, these plants have bright and attractive foliage.
+Some gardeners and homeowners find the foliage so attractive, that they grow these plants solely for their foliage.
 Second, Canna lilies have colorful gladiolus-like flowers.
+And, they come in a wide variety of colors.
 Isn’t it about time you started growing Canna plants, too!?

-Cannas are native to Asia and Latin America.
+Cannas are tropical and sub-tropical plants They are native to Asia and Latin America.
 Also, they are called “Indian Shot”, getting their name from their hard, pea-like seeds.
-There are many varieties suitable for your garden, or for use as container plants.
-There are even varieties of this plant that is grown in water.
+There are many varieties suitable for your garden or for use as container plants.
+There are even varieties of this plant that are grown in water.

 Note: These flowers attract hummingbirds…..cool!